10 min

 Step 3: Prep Smart

-• Make base ingredients (cauliflower rice, zucchini noodles)
+• Make base ingredients like cauliflower rice or zucchini noodles

 The Essential Keto Meal Planning Toolkit